Pink and purple light filtered through the needles of a row of giant evergreen trees and shone off the few unbroken windows of a distant factory.

 “The factory,” he said over his shoulder.
 “Come on.”

 Sally couldn't help feeling that it was some sort of trap and as she struggled harder and harder to keep up and fell farther and farther behind, she became convinced of the idea.
 Soon, she was completely alone, jogging among the large, orange needles that covered the concrete path.
-Sally pushed herself to run faster, hoping that she was wrong about it being a trap, praying that soon, Daisy Chain would come back into sight.
+She pushed herself to run faster, hoping that she was wrong about it being a trap, praying that soon, Daisy Chain would come back into sight.

 When she reached the factory, she saw someone, but it wasn't Daisy Chain.
 She immediately ducked behind a tree, then crouched down in the bushes that were growing next to it.
 She looked back at the parking lot that surrounded the factory.
 There were two—people was generous.
 There was one person, a man in cargo pants, a puffy vest and an orange baseball hat and there was a figment, another rabbit-woman, but definitely not Minty.
 This one had eyes, for one thing.
 She seemed to lean a little more to the rabbit side of things than Minty and Daisy Chain, and was dressed in lingerie.
 She was standing behind the human, holding a large curved knife at his throat.